 This course is a study of computerized engine management.
-Topics covered include: computer controls of engine systems, diagnostic tools and techniques, history and ramifications of government involvement in the automotive industry, emissions systems and emissions testing.
+Topics covered include computer controls of engine systems, diagnostic tools and techniques.
+Operation and testing of modern fuel injection systems including fuel pumps, fuel injectors, and associated management systems will be covered.